Welcome Spring 2022 Party

 Senior Concert Video!

-This year, due to the pandemic we created a video to share with Senior Residences.
-After many hours of preparation we are ready to launch the concert!
 A huge thanks to Susy Hovland, Tanja Canon and David Morris for their terrific contributions.
 Also, many thanks to all the soloists and orchestra musicians who met in David's backyard and sent videos made from home for us to create our masterpiece!
 It's a fun show done with our special style!
 Please enjoy watching it here:

 10th Anniversary Concert - August 11, 2019